 7. Evaluation Considerations

 The best EDI systems integrate with the ERP systems offered by leading vendors.
-Among these vendors are DST, Epicor, Oracle, Retalix, SAP, TMW, and VAI, and with other systems offering defined EDI interfaces.
+Among these vendors are DST, Epicor, Oracle, Retalix, SAP, TMW, and VAI, and other systems offering defined EDI interfaces.
 Integration of EDI and ERP is not one vendor’s responsibility: the ERP vendor must provide a clean, stable, and well-defined EDI interface for both inbound and outbound transactions and the EDI vendor must provide flexible setup and run-time environments.
 In every ERP evaluation, the vendor should explain how the EDI interfaces are maintained, while in every EDI evaluation, the vendor should explain the impact of changing back-end systems.

 What’s the Bottom Line?